nitzano/dbzar/README.md

 ### `anon-col` : anonymize a single column in a table

+( ⚠ This command: changes whichever db provided so use with caution )

 For example: mask the `name` column in `users` table:

 ```bash